splicemachine/spliceengine/README.md

 #### Building alternate profiles
 *to be certain inspect the top level pom.xml in this project*

-At the time fo this writing the available profiles are:
+At the time of this writing the available profiles are:
 * cloudera-cdh4.5.0 <- default
 * cloudera-cdh4.3.0
 * hdp1.3